SystemsApproach/private5g/arch.rst

 are used to transfer both control plane (SCTP over IP) and user plane (GTP over UDP/IP) packets.
-The decsion as to when to do a handover is based on the CQI values being reported by the radio on each of the base stations within range of the UE.
+The decsion as to when to do a handover is based on the CQI values being reported by the radio on each of the base stations within range of the UE, coupled with each

 .. _fig-handover:
 .. figure:: figures/Slide07.png